FERS guide

 The basic FERS annuity formula combines creditable service and high-three average salary, with different formula treatment for certain age and service combinations.

-When a calculator result appears, it is produced by the existing rules engine and shown with methodology, sources, warnings, and a last-updated note.
+When a calculator result appears, it is produced by tested calculator logic and shown with methodology, sources, warnings, and a last-updated note.

 When a simple formula is not enough